 An exploration of what I meant by ‘writer in relation to’.

-Reflections on the modern city: An exploration of we might mean by that term, and the extent to which modern cities might offer solutions to problems rather than be the source of them
+Reflections on the modern city: An exploration of what we might mean by that term, and the extent to which modern cities might offer solutions to problems rather than be the source of them

 An exploration of the language used in the exhibition, how that relates to the language used in studies of modern cities and whether any conclusions can be drawn from that.